 We will be running a new support group for new mums, parents suffering with poor mental health and more.

 We know that parenting can be really tough at times.
 We work closely with the local early years team and many other agencies, organisations, churches, charities and groups that can offer an enormous range of services from food bank vouchers to prayer support to referrals to the Early Years team.
 If you need any help and don't know where to turn, our team will be happy to have a chat.
+We can also offer mentoring and regular family support.

 Supporting the families of children with special needs is a huge priority for us at the Hideaway.
 We have a full time qualified SENCo on our staff team to plan sessions and groups and work with parents.
 We have special SEN sessions during the week and a new support group for parents.
 Our centre has PECS to help children and a social story to help prepare them for a visit.